Zazzles2908/Mini-Agent_ACP/documents/10_ARCHIVE/troubleshooting/TROUBLESHOOTING.md

 ## Issue 1: File Navigation Restrictions (`C:\tmp` only)

 ### Problem
-When running Mini-Agent through Claude Desktop's ACP integration, file access is restricted to `C:\tmp` only.
+When running Mini-Agent through MiniMax-M2 Desktop's ACP integration, file access is restricted to `C:\tmp` only.
 The agent reports:
 ```
 Allowed directories:
 C:\tmp
 ```

 ### Root Cause
 This restriction comes from the ACP (Agent Client Protocol) server configuration.
-When Claude Desktop invokes mini-agent as an ACP server, it needs to be explicitly configured with allowed directories.
+When MiniMax-M2 Desktop invokes mini-agent as an ACP server, it needs to be explicitly configured with allowed directories.

 ### Solution

-#### Option 1: Add agentServers Configuration to Claude Desktop (Recommended)
+#### Option 1: Add agentServers Configuration to MiniMax-M2 Desktop (Recommended)

-Add the following to your `claude_desktop_config.json` located at:
+Add the following to your `minimax_desktop_config.json` located at:
-`C:\Users\Jazeel-Home\AppData\Roaming\Claude\claude_desktop_config.json`
+`C:\Users\Jazeel-Home\AppData\Roaming\MiniMax-M2\minimax_desktop_config.json`

 ```json
 {